facka/ngInheritance/README.md

 # ngInheritance
-AngularJS inheritance for model classes
+AngularJS classical inheritance for model classes in a less verbose way

+## Install

+bower install ng-inheritance

 - Define the entity with multiple inheritance in one line: